yunchen-yang/CV_classes/README.md

 # The codes were used for practice only.
-They were originally written for the assignments of a college class, which is about computer vision and image processing.
+They were originally written for the assignments of a college class.